 • Tuna shrimp

-• Avoid shellfish such as shrimps, lobsters, crayfish, and crabs.
+• Avoid shellfish such as shrimp, lobsters, crayfish, and crabs.

 • nuts